yt-dlp/yt-dlp/README.md

 * **Cookies from browser**: Cookies can be automatically extracted from all major web browsers using `--cookies-from-browser BROWSER[+KEYRING][:PROFILE]`

+* **Download time range**: Videos can be downloaded partially based on either timestamps or chapters using `--download-sections`

 * **Split video by chapters**: Videos can be split into multiple files based on chapters using `--split-chapters`

 * **Multi-threaded fragment downloads**: Download multiple fragments of m3u8/mpd videos in parallel.
 Use `--concurrent-fragments` (`-N`) option to set the number of threads used